phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-spike.md

   </details>

-In order to run the system image under qemu you should type the following command from the `phoenix-rtos-project` directory.
+To run the system image under qemu you should type the following command from the `phoenix-rtos-project` directory.

 ```bash
 ./scripts/riscv64-spike.sh